 This student is a patsy.
-He or she is displaying what we call as naïvety which is defined as “a state of having a lack of experience, understanding or sophistication, often in a context where one neglects pragmatism in favor of moral idealism.”
+He or she is displaying naïvety which we define as “a state of having a lack of experience, understanding or sophistication, often in a context where one neglects pragmatism in favor of moral idealism.”

 What does this mean?
 It means that the student continues to believe that coin is fair, even if has landed heads 99 times in a row!

 A person of “experience, understanding and sophistication” will never make that mistake.
 Such a person would reason along the following lines:

 “The probability that the person who is tossing the coin is lying (or is mistaken) about its fairness is vastly more than the probability that a FAIR coin will land heads 100 times in a row.
 Therefore, I must bet that the coin is unfair.
 It’s a rigged game!”

 It’s easy to work out the probability of getting 100 heads in 100 tosses in a FAIR coin.
 That’s simply 0.5^100.
 Or 1 in a 1,267,650,600,228,229,401,496,703,205,376 chance.

 To be precise, that’s 1 in 1 nonillion 267 octillion 650 septillion 600 sextillion 228 quintillion 229 quadrillion 401 trillion 496 billion 703 million 205 thousand 376.
 That comes to a somewhat low probability of 0.0000000000000000000000000000007888609052210118054117285652827862296732064351090230047702789306640625.
 Not zero, but it might as well be.